protasm/LPC90/docs/index.md

 The purpose of this specification is to define the syntax, semantics, and structure of LPC90, a programming language originally designed for building and enhancing LPMUDs (multi-user dungeon environments).
 By providing a formal and detailed description of the language as it existed in 1990, this document aims to:

-1. **Preserve Historical Context**: Document the features and design principles of LPC90 to ensure that the language’s original intent and functionality are not lost over time.
+1. **Facilitate Compatibility**: Provide a clear and consistent reference for developers working with or adapting legacy LPC-based systems;

-2. **Facilitate Compatibility**: Provide a clear and consistent reference for developers working with or adapting legacy LPC-based systems, ensuring compatibility with existing software and environments.
+2. **Enable Collaboration**: Provide a foundation for community-driven enhancements or adaptations of LPC90, while maintaining fidelity to its original design;

-3. **Promote Education and Exploration**: Serve as a resource for programmers, hobbyists, and historians interested in the evolution of programming languages and the role of LPC in the development of interactive gaming.
+3. **Preserve Historical Context**: Document the features and design principles of LPC90 to ensure that the language’s original intent and functionality are not lost over time; and,

-4. **Enable Collaboration**: Provide a foundation for community-driven enhancements or adaptations of LPC90, while maintaining fidelity to its original design.
+4. **Promote Education and Exploration**: Serve as a resource for programmers, hobbyists, and gamers interested in the role of LPC in the development of interactive gaming.

-This specification is modeled after the scope and structure of modern programming language specifications, such as the Java Language Specification, but reflects LPC90’s simpler, more focused feature set.
+This specification is modeled after the scope and structure of modern programming language specifications but reflects LPC90’s simpler, more focused feature set.
 It aims to strike a balance between technical rigor and accessibility, making it useful for both technical and non-technical audiences interested in LPC’s legacy.